gallenc/com619-devops1/session1/README.md

 After a short time you should be able to browse to the application at [http://localhost:8080/webExercise1/](http://localhost:8080/webExercise1/)

-# running example in docker using docker-compose
+# Running example in docker using docker-compose

 A [docker-compose](../session1/com528-web/webExercise1/docker-compose) file has also been provided to allow you to run this example in Docker.